Renewable Energy Primer

-The course presents an exciting, forward looking and fact-packed review of the increasingly diverse energy landscape evolving on our planet today, from a seasoned energy consultant, educator and investor.
-Key facts are presented in the context of what they mean for the future, highlighting the technological and financial choke points that typically stymie renewable energy projects.
-The course reviews renewable energy project success vs. failure in conventional financial terms, showing ways to pre-empt or circumvent failure as well as highlighting crucial technologies set to break current choke points.
+The course presents an exciting, forward looking and fact-packed review of the rapidly evolving and increasingly diverse energy landscape on our planet today, from a seasoned energy consultant, educator and investor.
+Key facts are presented in the context of what they mean for the future, highlighting the technological and financial choke points that stymie renewable energy projects.
+The course reviews renewable energy projects in conventional financial terms, showing ways to pre-empt or circumvent failure as well as highlighting crucial technologies set to break current choke points.

 Renewable Energy Project Brainstorm.
-The objective of the course is to equip attendees with the knowledge to quickly vet renewable energy projects, identify flaws, propose solutions and rate a projects success in conventional ROI (return on investment) terms as well as the more qualitative environmental impact.
-The course involves an intense and engaging ongoing daily debate in which the class is divided in two to propose and develop their own RE project.
-This influx of fresh knowledge keeps the course at the leading edge, but practical.
-Brainstorming merges the keenness and expertise of attendees with the huge factual database of the course and subjects the resulting proposals to competitive critical debate.
+The objective of the course is to equip attendees with the knowledge to critique renewable energy projects, identify flaws, propose solutions and rate a projects success in conventional ROI (return on investment) terms as well as the more qualitative environmental impact.
+The course involves an engaging ongoing daily debate in which the class is divided in two to propose and develop their own RE project.
+This influx of fresh knowledge keeps the course at the leading edge, but demands it stay practical!
+Brainstorming merges the keenness and expertise of attendees with the diverse factual database of the course and subjects the resulting proposals to competitive critical debate.
 Finally, each participant is asked to share one sentence which they feel is important for all of us to know about Renewable Energy – their takeway.

 You Will Learn

 - That Renewable Energy is abundant.
-Density, Storage and Distribution are limiting
+Energy Density, Storage and Distribution are limiting

 - The basic technology behind each major Renewable Energy type